The 2018 NorthWest Luci Award

 What do I get if I win?

-Do I Need to be Present at ETX to win?
+Do I Need to be present at ETX to win?

-Whats this about a live twitch broadcast?
+What about a live Twitch broadcast?

 What happens in the case of a tie?

 We reserve the right to announce multiple winners.

 Can I submit my game to other contests?

 Yes, submission to the LUCI Design Contest does not preclude entry to other contests.